-Given an integer bit_length, generate a sequence of 2^bit_length integers such that: (1) Each integer is in the range [0, 2^bit_length - 1].
-(2) The first integer is 0.
-(3) Each integer appears exactly once.
-(4) The binary representation of every pair of adjacent integers differs by exactly one bit.
-(5) The binary representation of the first and last integers differs by exactly one bit.
-Return any valid sequence meeting these criteria.
+Given an integer bit_count, generate a sequence of 2^bit_count integers such that: 1) Each integer is in the range [0, 2^bit_count - 1].
+2) The sequence starts with 0.
+3) Each integer appears only once.
+4) The binary representation of every pair of adjacent integers differs by exactly one bit.
+5) The binary representation of the first and last integers differs by exactly one bit.
+Return any valid sequence meeting these requirements.

 Example 1